Can Someone Get Life Insurance With Heart Problems?

 - Do you or any of your family members have a history of heart disease?

 - Did anyone in your immediate family die from heart disease?

 - What medications are you currently taking, and what is the dosage for each?

 It is very important to give the underwriters all the information they need.
 They may choose not to accept your application or give you a high premium rate if you do not.
 If you do not give them all the information, it may also cause them to cancel your coverage later.

-Type of Policy You can Qualify For
+Type of Policy You Can Qualify For

 There are different types of life insurance, and each company has their own way of deciding who can get it.
-But most companies use similar classifications to determine who is eligible for their policy.
+However, most companies use similar classifications to determine who is eligible for their policy.
 The categories are based on someone’s health and other factors.

 - Preferred – People who are in good health may be ranked as preferred.
 These policyholders generally pay a lower premium rate than people who are not as good of health.
 It is very unlikely that an insured person who suffers from heart failure will qualify for the preferred underwriting class.

 - Standard – Generally, people in good health will be placed in the standard rate class.
 However, if someone is diagnosed with congestive heart failure or another heart disease at age 60 or older and is otherwise healthy, they may be placed in the standard underwriting category.
 This is especially true if they did not apply for coverage for at least one year after their diagnosis and/or treatment.